jamshidardalankia/jamshidardalankia.github.io/index.md

 PhD Candidate in Economics and Quantitative Finance
 Virginia Tech

-I work on **financial networks, systemic risk, market microstructure, and network-based portfolio optimization**.
+I work on financial networks, systemic risk, market microstructure, and network-based portfolio optimization.
 My research develops methods to detect hidden community spillovers, forecast crises, and design portfolios that account for network dependencies between assets, banks, and firms.

 ---

-## Job Market Paper
+## Works in Progress

 **Generalization of Hierarchical Clustering for Hidden Community Spillover in Financial Multilayer Networks**
 - Detects hidden risk spillovers across price and trading-value layers